-The starting dose of dupilumab for adults is 600 mg injected subcutaneously (under the skin).
+For the treatment of atopic dermatitis, the starting dose of dupilumab for adults is 600 mg injected subcutaneously (under the skin).
 After the first dose, 300 mg is injected subcutaneously every 2 weeks.

 For adolescents 12 to 17 years old, who weigh less than 60 kg, the starting dose is 400 mg injected subcutaneously (under the skin).
 After the first dose, 200 mg is injected every 2 weeks.
 For adolescents who weigh 60 kg or more, the starting dose is 600 mg, followed by 300 mg injected subcutaneously every 2 weeks.